quriosapien/meliorism/blog/life-lately.md

 Unfortunately, music has taken a back seat, and I miss it dearly.
 I am posting a lot more on [Twitter(or X)](https://x.com/QurioSapien)

+### Post Snaptrude

+#### 2025, March 1st

+Life's a little less stressed.
+Not worried of work anymore.
+I wonder if that could be maintained while working as well.